cloudwheels/TIL/docs/_posts/2020-04-28-fix-ping-no-name-resolution.md

+---
+tags:
+  - ubuntu
+  - DNS
+  - ping
+categories:
+  - networks
+excerpt: >-
+   Fix can ping with IP address but cannot ping with domain name
+---
-### HOWTO : Fix Temporary Failure In Name Resolution On Ubuntu 18.04.1
+### HOWTO : Fix Temporary Failure In Name Resolution On Ubuntu

-If you are using Ubuntu 18.04.1 Server version, you may encounter a ping problem.
+If you are using Ubuntu version, you may encounter a ping problem.
 That is, you can ping with IP address but cannot ping with domain name.
 We can fix this problem by the following method.

 ```
 sudo mv /etc/resolv.conf /etc/resolv.conf-original